We've put together our favourite tricks and quick solutions to make certain tasks in the kitchen that little bit easier and save you time...

 If you’re a regular cook, you’ll know the “eureka” feeling when you discover a way to cut an everyday kitchen task in half.
-As our cookery team has spent so many hours writing and triple-testing recipes, they’ve picked up a fair few tricks and tips along the way, so we asked them to impart their wisdom as part of our birthday celebrations…
+As our cookery team has spent so many hours writing and triple-testing recipes, they’ve picked up a fair few tricks and tips along the way, so we asked them to impart their wisdom…

-Kitchen scenario #1: My boiled eggs are difficult to peel
+Scenario #1: My boiled eggs are difficult to peel

 You probably already know that adding a dash of vinegar to egg poaching water helps coagulate the white.
-But did you know adding a dash of vinegar to the water when boiling eggs helps the shell peel off more easily?
+But did you know that adding a dash of vinegar to the water when boiling eggs helps the shell peel off more easily?
 Say goodbye to piles of tiny egg shell shards.

-The solution: Use a pizza cutter
+Solution: use a pizza cutter

-Kitchen scenario #3: My herbs are about to go off
+Scenario #3: My herbs are about to go off

-Kitchen scenario #4: My sugar has clumped in the packet
+Scenario #4: My sugar has clumped in the packet

-The solution: Undo the damage with a slice of bread
+Solution: undo the damage with a slice of bread

 If your brown sugar has clumped into pieces, place a piece of soft white bread in the packet and the sugar will break back down into sandy granules in a few hours.
 To stop it happening again, make sure the storage space is nice and dry.

-Save yourself the disappointment of a un-squeezy lemon by microwaving it whole for around 20-30 seconds on high.
+Save yourself the disappointment of an un-squeezy lemon by microwaving it whole for around 20-30 seconds on high.
 It’s just enough time to release the juices, but be careful not to go overboard and dry the flesh out.

-Kitchen scenario #6: I’ve run out of bread
+Scenario #6: I’ve run out of bread

 If you have plain flour in the cupboard, you always have bread on hand.
 Just take one mug of plain flour combined with 1-2 teaspoons of olive oil per person, then slowly add cold water until it’s a soft, smooth dough which leaves the bowl clean.
 Divide the dough into balls, roll out to a 2mm thickness then dry fry in a non-stick pan.
 They’ll only take a few moments and are ready when both sides have golden brown patches all over.

-The solution: Use it as seasoning
+Solution: use it as seasoning

-Kitchen scenario #8: I’m finding it hard to peel shallots
+Scenario #8: I’m finding it hard to peel shallots

 Dinky shallots can be a pain to peel, but cover them in boiling water and the skin loosens, making the process far quicker.

-Kitchen scenario #9: I need breadcrumbs but don’t have a food processor
+Scenario #9: I need breadcrumbs but don’t have a food processor

 Make your own dried breadcrumbs by grating stale bread on the coarse side of a grater, then spread the crumbs in a thin layer over a baking sheet.
 Bake for 30 minutes at 140C, giving them a good shake halfway through.
 The golden, crispy crumbs will last in a sealed container for up to two weeks.

-The solution: Reach for the wine
+Solution: reach for the wine

 If you need your meat injected with a short, sharp burst of flavour, choose marinade ingredients wisely.
 Red wine quickly penetrates meat, giving it a deep colour, while citrus zest and juice tenderises it rapidly.

-Kitchen scenario #11: I’m having a party and don’t have fridge space for drinks
+Scenario #11: I’m having a party and don’t have fridge space for drinks

 Not enough space for your party loot?
 Save space for food by putting drinks into big tubs, buckets and bowls filled with salted ice water – the salt will cause the temperature to drop, giving you icy cold drinks in seconds.